CloudStack Collaboration

 About

-The hybrid event is aimed at developers, operators and users to discuss and evolve the open-source software project, its functionality and real-world operability.
+The hybrid event is aimed at developers, operators and users to discuss and evolve the open-source software, its functionality and real-world operability.
 This event will introduce you to the CloudStack family, community leaders, project members and contributors.

 CloudStack Collaboration Conference is the most significant global CloudStack and open-source cloud builders event.
 CloudStack is used by some of the world’s largest telecoms, enterprises and Fortune 100 companies.
 Join the event as a sponsor and get the chance to meet and network with senior staff and C-level executives from these companies.
 Sponsoring this event allows you to engage with a large number of developers, cloud architects and technical leaders.
 By partnering with CloudStack Collaboration Conference you get brand visibility into one of the most dynamic and vibrant open-source communities globally.